 “How did you find me?” she asked.

-Only in early spring was it this easy to breathe.
-The plain was covered in a new coat of green.
-The air was as transparent as the finest Odalan glass.
-It was still dry, but soon the rains would come and all this sun-baked earth would teem with life.
-One could hardly imagine a better place for flocks to graze.
-Unfortunately Lokk, a hive of bandits, lay on the other side of the valley; and that’s why there were no flocks or freshly tilled fields or hunters here, nor a single hut for six hundred leagues from Vandila forest to Hel, where the Qimra held sway.
+Spring was early.
+The plain was covered in a sparse new coat of green.
+The air was as transparent as the finest Odalian glass.
+It was still dry, but soon the rains would come and all this sunbaked earth would teem with life.
+One couldn’t imagine a better place for flocks to graze.
+Unfortunately Lokk, a hive of bandits, lay on the other side of the valley; and that’s why there were no flocks or hunters, nor a single hut for six hundred leagues from Vandila forest to Hel.
+In Hel the Qimra held sway.
 Even the bandits were afraid of the Qimra.
-But there were scarier things than the Qimra in Hel.
+And there were even scarier things than the Qimra in Hel.

 * * *